GraphBLAS/SuiteSparseSessions/Session9/README.md

 **Key Implementation Strategy:**
 The reduce-to-vector operation is implemented in only 218 lines of code by converting it into a matrix-vector multiply problem.

-> "This is so powerful and so simple.
-It takes 218 lines to express it.
-And that's the entire algorithm.
-We're done.
-It's that simple and that powerful."
-[00:11:11]

 **Technical Approach:**
 - Creates an iso-valued dense vector B (constant time to construct, ~300 bytes)
-- Uses first operator as the multiplicative operator in a semiring
+- Uses FIRST operator as the multiplicative operator in a semiring
-- The monoid provided by the user becomes the additive operator
+- The monoid provided by the user becomes the additive monoid of the semiring
 - Delegates to the full matrix-vector multiply machinery (15,000 lines of optimized code)

 > "Why implement all of that algorithm for reduce to vector when I'm already doing all that work for matrix vector multiply?
 Let's just use that to do reduce the vector and then get all this richness of different algorithms and different optimizations and parallelizations."
 [00:12:47]